Noor1290/Video_Rental_System/README.md

 ### **6.Search Page**
 This section allows the user to search specific video through video title, price, genre and duration.
 - It is found on top right corner of the main page.
-- It initially displays a table of videos along with their respective data.
+- It initially displays a table of available videos along with their respective data.
 - It will performs a live search.
 - The user can input the video title, genre or the duration in the search box.
 - The user can also input the minimum price and maximum price that is of his interest.